vishal-ramani/UBI-helm-module-example/documentation/README.md

 Provide a value for 'ibm-ocp-vpc_flavor':
   The machine type that will be provisioned for classic infrastructure
 > (bx2.4x16)
+Provide a value for 'common_tags':
+  Common tags that should be added to the instance
+> ([]) ["tsuedro"]
 Provide a value for 'ibm-vpc-subnets__count':
   The number of subnets that should be provisioned
 > (1)
-Provide a value for 'namespace_name':
-  The value that should be used for the namespace
-> guestbook
 Provide a value for 'resource_group_name':
   The name of the resource group
 > default
+Provide a value for 'namespace_name':
+  The value that should be used for the namespace
+> ubi-helm
 ```

 #### Step 7: Verify the output of terraform execution